Editor’s Note: This article was originally published on January 6, 2014. It has been updated to include up to date job and salary figures.

 Just yesterday, my city received nearly a foot of snow.
 Today it is -13 degrees with a wind chill 40 below.
 When the snow was pounding the city, my home lost power for several hours.
 If it wasn’t for the skilled tradesman who braved the elements, I would be in a potentially dangerous situation.

 In addition to providing a valuable service to the community, the men and women working as line installers and repairers have great career prospects according to the US Department of Labor.
-The Bureau of Labor statistics estimates that these individuals make close to $60,000 per year on average.
+The Bureau of Labor statistics estimates that these individuals make just over $70,000 per year on average.
 They also project great job opportunities for those in the field.

 The Bottom Line